kubeflow/website/content/en/docs/components/katib/early-stopping.md

 This guide shows how you can use
 [early stopping](https://en.wikipedia.org/wiki/Early_stopping) to improve your Katib experiments.
 Early stopping allows you to avoid overfitting when you train your model during Katib experiments.
-It helps you to save computing resources and experiment execution time by stopping the experiment's trials before the training process is complete.
+It also helps by saving computing resources and reducing experiment execution time by stopping the experiment's trials when the target metric(s) no longer improves before the training process is complete.

-The major advantage of using early stopping in Katib, is that you don't need to modify your
+The major advantage of using early stopping in Katib is that you don't need to modify your
 [training container package](/docs/components/katib/experiment/#packaging-your-training-code-in-a-container-image).
-All you have to do is to change your experiment YAML file.
+All you have to do is make necessary changes in your experiment's YAML file.

 Early stopping works in the same way as Katib's [metrics collector](/docs/components/katib/experiment/#metrics-collector).